terralang/terra/api.md

 ---

-    table = terralib.includecstring(code,[args,targetoptions])
+    table = terralib.includecstring(code,[args,target])

 Import the string `code` as C code.
 Returns a Lua table mapping the names of included C functions to Terra [function](#function) objects, and names of included C types (e.g. typedefs) to Terra [types](#types).
 The Lua variable `terralib.includepath` can be used to add additional paths to the header search.
-It is a semi-colon separated list of directories to search. `args` is an optional list of strings that are flags to Clang (e.g. `includecstring(code,"-I","..")`). `targetoptions` is a [targetoptions](#target-options) table that makes sure the headers are imported correctly for the target desired.
+It is a semi-colon separated list of directories to search. `args` is an optional list of strings that are flags to Clang (e.g. `includecstring(code,"-I","..")`). `target` is a [target](#targets) object that makes sure the headers are imported correctly for the target desired.

 ---

-    table = terralib.includec(filename,[args,targetoptions])
+    table = terralib.includec(filename,[args,target])

 Similar to `includecstring` except that C code is loaded from `filename`.
 This uses Clangs default path for header files. `...` allows you to pass additional arguments to Clang (including more directories to search).